apache/incubator-hivemall/docs/gitbook/supervised_learning/tutorial.md

   under the License.
 -->

-# Step-by-Step Tutorial on Supervised Learning with Apache Hivemall
+# Step-by-Step Tutorial on Supervised Learning

 <!-- toc -->